doswelleth-zz/lambda-house-weekly/second-edition.md

 define crypto, as Pony related, as "the new offshore."
 Seeing different aspects of San Francisco is interesting.
 So many little neighborhoods doing so many different things.
-But despite the gross display of wealth inequality, they all unify around a common good: unlike the technical knowledge of crypto, the smell of poop and pot is evenly distributed.
+But despite the gross display of wealth inequality, they all unify around a common good: unlike crypto or affordable housing, the future of poop and pot are evenly distributed.

 Let's be clear: Lambda House students do not own their House.
 We are fortunate to be here.
 And we are not lost on that fact.
 However, it is always... an adaptive segue from living